Skip to content

 └── Resources/ # widget.html, Assets.xcassets, dev-appcast.xml

-For the full file-by-file breakdown.
-Which rots every PR.
-See the Source layout section of CLAUDE.md in the repo root.
+Enumerating every file here would rot on each PR.
+For the full file-by-file breakdown, see the Source layout section of CLAUDE.md in the repo root.

 Architecture Highlights